yahoo/elide-doc/pages/guide/10-jsonapi.md

 JSON-API extension that allowed muliple mutation operations (create, delete, update) to be bundled together in as single request.

 Elide supports the JSON-API patch extension because it allows complex & bulk edits to the data model in the context of a single transaction.
-For example, the following request creates an author (earnest hemingway), multiple of his books, and his book publisher in a single request:
+For example, the following request creates an author (ernest hemingway), multiple of his books, and his book publisher in a single request:

-{% include code_example example='patch-extension' offset=10 %}
+`{% include code_example example='patch-extension' offset=10 %}`

 ## Swagger
 --------------------------